-In another approach is that we directly used some local annals from the areas nearby (for example Baotou city, 30 km south of WD; and Hohhot city, 20 km east of LM) to test our reconstructions.
+Another approach is that we directly used some local annals from the areas nearby (for example Baotou city, 30 km south of WD; and Hohhot city, 20 km east of LM) to test our reconstructions.
 Some severe drought years in these historical records emerge in the two reconstructions.
-The years with precipitation of February to early July (or mid July) lower than $R_i \leq R_m - 1.17\sigma$ (see Table 6 for the definition of severe drought) are described as "severe drought" in original documents (Institute of Meteorology of Inner Mongolia 1975; Council of Inner Mongolia 1976).
-Some examples, just to name a few, are given in Table 7.
-We should note that for reasons stated above, for many drought years which appear in the reconstructions are available in the historical documents.
+The years with precipitation of February to early July (or mid July) lower than $R_1 \leq R_m -1.17\sigma$ (see Table 6 for the definition of severe drought) are described as "severe drought" in original documents (Institute of Meteorology of Inner Mongolia two precipitation reconstructions

+1975; Council of Inner Mongolia 1976).
+Some examples, juit name a few, are given in Table 7.
+We should note that many drought years which appear in the reconstructions no records are available in the historical documents, the reason we have stated above.

 Table 6.
-Five wet/dry classes (P-grade) divided from the two
+Five wet/dry classes (P-grade) divided from the